LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 - `prolog_extensions(Extensions)`
 	list of file name extensions used to recognize Prolog source files (default is `['.pl']`)
 - `logtalk_extension(Extension)`
-	Logtalk default file name extension for the generated wrapper files (default is `'.lgt'`)
+	Logtalk file name extension to be used for the generated wrapper files (default is `'.lgt'`)
 - `exclude_files(Files)`
 	list of Prolog source files names to exclude (default is `[]`)
 - `exclude_directories(Files)`